scottopolis/gatsby-theme-publisher/README.md

 - SEO tags
 - Sitemap
 - Google analytics
-- Images via Gatsby Image
+- Static Featured Images via Gatsby Image

 You can use my WP Netlify Deploy plugin to automatically rebuild on Netlify when you create or update a post.